Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis: Conclusion

 \section{Conclusion}

 We have proposed new algorithms for solving the sparse optimal scoring problem for high-dimensional linear discriminant analysis based on block coordinate descent and proximal operator evaluations.
 We observe that these algorithms provide significant improvement over existing approaches for solving the SOS problem in terms of efficiency and scalability.
-These improvements are most acute in the case that specially structured Tikhonov regularization is employed in the SOS formulation; for example, the computational resources required for each iteration scales linearly with the dimension of the data if either a diagonal or low-rank matrix is used.
+These improvements are most acute in the case that specially structured Tikhonov regularization is employed in the SOS formulation; for example, the computational resources required for each iteration scale linearly with the dimension of the data if either a diagonal or low-rank matrix is used.
 Moreover, we establish that any convergent subsequence of iterates generated by one of our algorithms converges to a stationary point.
-Finally, numerical simulation establishes that our approach provides an improvement over existing methods for sparse discriminant analysis in terms of both quality of solution and run-time.
+Finally, numerical simulation establishes that our approach provides an improvement over existing methods for sparse discriminant analysis, particularly when the number of nonzero predictor variables in the discriminant vectors is relatively large.